Eppo-exp/eppo-docs/docs/sdks/server-sdks/python.md

 ### D. String JSON Assignment

 `get_json_string_assignment` is similar, but the output is a string.
-This adds the responsability of unpacking the JSON from that string.
+This adds the responsibility of unpacking the JSON from that string.